 Class 44-E-SE 5/23/1944 2nd Lt.
 01014831 Alton, IL

 George and Arnold Cisco were born in 1918 and 1920 respectively and raised in Jerseyville with their parents, Roscoe and Flora Cisco, and younger brother Harlow.
 The rural town was just 20 miles north of Alton.
-Their father was a well-known musician in the area, playing piano and teaching music.
+Their father, Roscoe, worked as a cook and a janitor for a private family when George and Arnold were young but later established himself as a talented musician.
+He taught music lessons and played the organ at the Orpheum Theater on North State Street in Jerseyville for years, before, according to an old newspaper article, he was replaced by the Vitaphone.

-All three sons served their country in the armed forces.
+George and Arnold were the only set of brothers from Jerseyville, IL to serve with the Tuskegee Airmen.
+Their much younger brother and only sibling, Harlow Burghardt Cisco, was also a pilot.
 George had enlisted in the Army and graduated from officer training school as a second lieutenant in 1943.
 He was originally assigned to the 761st Tank Battalion, a segregated unit.
 He transferred to the U.S. Army Air Corps and earned his wings as a Tuskegee Airman on May 23, 1944.

 Tragically, at age 26, George was killed in a training accident before he ever served overseas, and was the first person of color from Jersey County to lose his life in the war effort.
 During a routine training mission on August 16, 1944, George’s aircraft was on the runway at an airfield in Walterboro, South Carolina, when it was struck by another plane coming in for a landing.
 He left behind his wife, Clara Beatrice, and their infant daughter, Donna.